HsiangHung/Machine_Learning_Note/Feature_Engineering/README.md

    #### C1.
 Pearson correlation matrix

       Pearson Correlation Coefficient can be used with continuous variables that have a linear relationship.
-To print the Pearson coefficient score, I simply run `pearsonr(X,Y)` and the results are: `(0.88763627518577326, 5.1347242986713319e-05)` where the first value is the Pearson Correlation Coefficients and the second value is the P-value. `0.88` means that the variables are highly positively correlated.
+To print the Pearson coefficient score, I simply run `pearsonr(X,Y)` and the results are:(0.88763627518577326, 5.1347242986713319e-05) where the first value is the Pearson Correlation Coefficients and the second value is the P-value.
+0.88 indicates the features are highly correlated.

    #### C2.
 Spearman correlation matrix